ortus-docs/contentbox-docs/back-end-development/back-end-development/widgets/README.md

 /modules_app/contentbox-custom/_modules/{name}/widgets
 ```

-Module widgets are widgets that live inside **ContentBox Modules** not vanilla ColdBox modules, ContentBox MUST know about the module.
+Module widgets are widgets that live inside **ContentBox Modules** not vanilla ColdBox modules, and ContentBox MUST know about the module.
 They can come from **core** or **custom** module registrations.
 All you need to do is place the widgets inside a `widgets` folder in the root of the module.

 {% hint style="warning" %}
 **Important:** If you put modules outside of the ContentBox conventions they will not be inspected and registered.